tryscer/flock/Book/Flock-Music.md

 “Let my people go!”
 I shout.
 ​        “What did you say?”
 Asks the cop.
 He’s now suddenly looking at the white man on stage.
 ​        The tent is alive with movement and sound.
 From our corner of the tent we look in envy at how, where things are happening, some people are actually dancing on the seats of the benches.
 ​        “Why, this is very, very serious!”
-Says the cop, “I gotta go get—“ and leaves the tent again.
+Says the cop, “He's white and they're... mixing!
+I gotta go get—“ and leaves the tent again.
 ​        I look at Tim dancing and it hurts my heart.
 The drums, the bass, the guitar and the piano all elevate this pain to a level I don’t recognize.
 The tent is swaying and swooning.
 Tim leaves the corner and wanders around the tent, dancing with the black people in the crowd.